adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Templates

-Template is a powerful way to deliver some (partially) dynamic content.
-Ansible uses **Jinja2** langueage to describe the template.
+Templates are a powerful way to deliver some (partially) dynamic content.
+Ansible uses **Jinja2** language to describe the template.

 ```jinja2
 Some static content